casaultb/azmpdata/README.md

 #### Plotting

-–NEEDS TO BE UPDATED– The function *plot\_azmpdata* is a wrapper that allows to plot a given variable in a dataset.
+–NEEDS TO BE UPDATED- The function *plot\_azmpdata* is a wrapper that allows to plot a given variable in a dataset.
 Plot format differs according to the type of dataset (e.g. timeseries or annual means).
 For example, the following command displays a plot of the *chl\_0\_100*